Les Parisiennes

 Spanning the period from the French Revolution to the beginning of the First World War, Ambache reveals the breadth and diversity of women’s composing, placing their lives and works within a broad sweep of French political and social history.

-The book discusses compelling women composers including Isabelle de Charrière who composed her Airs et Romances in 1789, the same year that the Déclaration des droits de l’homme et du citoyen recognised men (but not women), aristocrat Hélène de Montgeroult who survived the Reign of Terror by improvising variations on La Marseillaise and Augusta Holmès who was commissioned to write Ode Triomphale for the Revolution’s centennial and whose opera La Montagne Noire, staged in 1895 was one of few operas by a woman to be produced at the Paris Opéra that century.
+So, for example, the Déclaration des droits de l’homme et du citoyen de 1789 recognised men (but not women); however that same year, Isabelle de Charrière composed her Airs et Romances, and aristocrat Hélène de Montgeroult survived the Reign of Terror by improvising variations on La Marseillaise.
+Towards the end of the 19th century, as France celebrated its recovery after the Franco-Prussian war, Augusta Holmès was commissioned to write Ode Triomphale for the Revolution’s centennial.
+Her opera La Montagne Noire, staged in 1895 would, nonetheless, be one of few operas by a woman to be produced at the Paris Opéra that century.

-Ambache reveals a wide range of little-known composers such as Louise Bertin, the only composer Victor Hugo collaborated with (on the opera La Esmeralda) and Julie Candeille (the composer of Catherine or la belle fermière).
-She also places more well-known women composers in their musical and historical context: Louise Farrenc, Pauline Viardot, Cécile Chaminade and Lili Boulanger.
+Ambache reveals a wide range of little-known composers such as Louise Bertin, the only composer Victor Hugo collaborated with – on the opera La Esmeralda, and Julie Candeille (the composer of Catherine or la belle fermière, the longest running opera by a woman), whilst also placing composers who we are now beginning to appreciate more fully in their musical and historical context: women such as Louise Farrenc, Pauline Viardot, Cécile Chaminade and Lili Boulanger.

 Series: Women in Music